List of Florida Panthers award winners: NHL All-Rookie Team

 The NHL All-Rookie Team consists of the top rookies at each position as voted on by the Professional Hockey Writers' Association.

 All-Star Game selections

 The National Hockey League All-Star Game is a mid-season exhibition game held annually between many of the top players of each season.
 Twenty All-Star Games have been held since the Panthers entered the league in 1993, with at least one player chosen to represent the Panthers in each year except 1998 and 2011.
-The All-Star game has not been held in various years: 1979 and 1987 due to the 1979 Challenge Cup and Rendez-vous '87 series between the NHL and the Soviet national team, respectively, 1995, 2005, and 2013 as a result of labor stoppages, 2006, 2010, and 2014 because of the Winter Olympic Games, and 2021 as a result of the COVID-19 pandemic.
+The All-Star game has not been held in various years: 1979 and 1987 due to the 1979 Challenge Cup and Rendez-vous '87 series between the NHL and the Soviet national team, respectively, 1995, 2005, and 2013 as a result of labor stoppages, 2006, 2010, and 2014 because of the Winter Olympic Games, 2021 as a result of the COVID-19 pandemic, and 2025 when it was replaced by the 2025 4 Nations Face-Off.
 Florida has hosted one of the games.
-The 53rd and 67th both took place at the FLA Live Arena.
+The 53rd and 67th both took place at the Amerant Bank Arena.